BINAYKUMAR943/Global_Task/readme.md

 ## Steps I followed
-1) I created a model named Track with attributes- title,artist,duration,last_play and migrated the same to the database.
-2) Loaded the json data to the database.
-For this purpose, I extended BaseCommand class of django.core.management.base package and overriden add_arguments, handle methods.
-3) Defined views and urls according to what was asked in the task.
-    3.1 I defined a model viewset for track model to get the list of tracks, to retreive a unique track, to post and update a track.
-    3.2 I used django-url-filter to provide filter and ordering capabilties to the api for task 3 and task 4.
+For these tasks, I have used Python Django Rest Framework.
+I have defined a Track model with attributes- title, artist, duration, and last_play.
+I have lodaded the json data to the model using BaseCommand class of django.core.management.base package.
+I have defined a model viewset for the track model to get the list of tracks, retrieve a unique track, and post and update a track.
+And have used Django-url-filter in this project to provide filtering and ordering capabilities to the APIs for tasks 3 and task 4.

+For task 3, to get the list of hundred most recent track, pass the parameter- limit=100 and ordering=-last_play (example- http://127.0.0.1:8000/tracks/?limit=100&ordering=-last_play)
+Note: On Running you will get two extra tracks added by me for testing.

+For task 4, to filter track by name, pass the parameter- ?title=titlename (example-http://127.0.0.1:8000/tracks/?title=Free)

-    3.3 For Bonus task, I created an api with endpoint (artists/) and used SerializerMethodField in the serializer of this class to calculate the total_number_of_tracks, and most_recently_played_track for each artist.
+ For the Bonus task, I have created an API with endpoint (artists/) and used SerializerMethodField in the serializer of this class to calculate the total_number_of_tracks, and most_recently_played_track for each artist.

 ## Loading of json data to database

-Use the below command by replacing json_file_path with path of the json file to load the data to the database.
+I have used the below command to load the json data to the database.
+Note: You don't need to run this command again as data has already been loaded to the database.

  ```
  python manage.py mycommand json_file_path